INTERIOR DESIGN INTERNSHIPS

 - Work contract: You must submit a signed Interior Design Internship Work Contract to the internship coordinator to officially start the internship

-- Complete 135 hours (for BFA students) of work at the internship
+- Complete a minimum of 120 hours (for BFA students) of work at the internship

-- Internship journal: You must keep an internship journal and share it with the internship coordinator.
-The journal should have, at minimum, a weekly entry for logging your daily hours worked for that week, what you accomplished, and thoughts and reflections about your experience
+- Internship journal: You will keep an internship journal and share the journal with the internship coordinator.
+The journal will have, at minimum, a weekly entry for logging your daily hours worked for that week, what you accomplished, and thoughts and reflections about your experience

 - Student evaluation: Each student must submit an online evaluation of the internship at the end of the internship